AttackOnJasper/University-notes/psych253/psych253.md

 		- Framing effects: framing questions to seem like there is only one answer
 - The ethics of experimentation
 	- mundane realism: Degree to which an experiment is superficially similar to everyday situations.
+		- a type of external validaty
-	- experimental realism: Degree to which an experiment absorbs and involves its participants.
+	- experimental realism: Degree to which an experiment absorbs and involves its participants
+		- should engage the participants
 	- demand characteristics: Cues in an experiment that tell the participant what behavior is expected
 		- To reduce this effect, experimenter standardize their instructions e.g. video taping

 ## Module 3 Conformity: A change in behavior or belief to accord with others e.g. sprint planning (how and why people do that?)
 - Subsets: compliance, obedience, acceptance